noypimaps/tilerservice/README.md

  - `sh run_dev.sh`

 ## Future Tasks
-1. Create an interface for exporing the generated tiles.
-2. Create a task queue for handling long running tasks (i.e tile generation)
+1. Create a task queue for handling long running tasks (i.e tile generation)
-3. Improve user interface of the layer viewer.
+2. Improve user interface of the layer viewer.
-4. Add support to other raster formats.
+3. Add support to other raster formats.
-5. Improve docs of the application.
+4. Improve docs of the application.